tud-amr/multi-robot-fabrics/README.md

 ## Teaser
 <img src="assets/video_rf_cv_2robots.gif" alt="2 Robots applying RF">

+## Options
+This repository allows the application of multi-robot-fabrics

 ## Explanation
 This project should be set up with poetry.
 Installation instructions are provided in the docs folder.